 Student Union Board.
 The Student Union Board is the central student organization whose objective is to provide cultural, social, and recreational activities for the student body.
 The organization is composed of two representatives from the eight school divisions of Indiana University in Indianapolis.
-These include the Schools of Medicine, Nursing, and Dentistry, the Indianapolis School of Law, the Graduate School of Social Service, the Division of Allied Health Sciences, the Normal College of the American Gymnastic Union, and the Indianapolis Downtown Campus.
+These include the Schools of Medicine, Nursing, Dentistry, Law (Indianapolis Division), Divisions of Social Service and Allied Health Sciences, Normal College of American Gymnastic Union, and Indianapolis Downtown Campus.
 This council, representative of all the schools on the campus and the downtown regional campus, sponsors dances, movies, and mixers.
 Eight medical and dental fraternities add to the social scene, as do the activities of the various schools and classes.